 A professional breeder must be recognized by the breed’s National Club and adhere to all of the standards of practice the National Breed Club sets for breeding, including health testing and other protocols.
-A breeder must also be in good standing and comply with local breed and all-breed clubs.
-All pedigrees will be highly researched and well-thought out with consideration of each pairing’s strengths and weaknesses.
-Preferably the breeder will also be successful at grooming and handling of the puppies as they go from litter socialization through American Kennel Club (AKC) championship.
+A breeder must also be in good standing and comply with the local breed and all-breed clubs.
+All pedigrees will be highly researched and well-thought-out with consideration of each pairing’s strengths and weaknesses.
+Preferably the breeder will also be successful at grooming and handling the puppies as they go from litter socialization through American Kennel Club (AKC) championship.

 The AKC Championship is awarded by different judges that choose that dog as an exceptional example of the breed and it’s conformation to the breed standard, thus assuring a healthy, desirable breeding stock.

 It’s not the number of puppies produced, but the quality of them contributing towards improving the breed.
 An AKC Championship is the Good Housekeeping Gold stamp of approval!

 A professional breeder maintains a specific area of the house or kennel for the sole purpose of breeding purebred dogs.
 The mother and puppies need to be in a clean, safe and separate place to assure bonding and good nutrition while nursing.
 A place or station for basic husbandry care of the adults and puppies should be set aside.
 A place for bathing and grooming needs to be established.
 A clean indoor play area for socialization and a separate sleeping area must be established.
 A warm or cool temperature must be maintained for the comfort and well-being of the puppies and adult dogs.
 Quality food on a scheduled feeding plan for each stage of life and water is always available.
 Veterinary care is utilized on a routine basis and for emergencies as they may arise.